willypermana/Profil-Kesehatan/bab_04/README.md

-Put this chapter chart's picture in this folder.
+Put this chapter's chart pictures in this folder.